dimabkst/diploma_program/README.md

-# math_modelling_lab03
+# diploma_program
-Third and final laboratory work in subject "Mathematical modelling" with Sergiy Voloshchuk as practise teacher and Stoyan Volodymyr as lector.
-Date: 1 semester of 2022.

-Worked together with Diana Vyshnivska and Mark Ostashevskiy
+Program realization for diploma work on topic "Control problem of the shares prices dynamics" with Sergiy Voloshchuk as supervisor.